-- C1.
-Prior to entry into force of the licence for this fishery and once per fishing season prior to entering the Convention Area, the vessel shall, under observation by a scientific observer: - (i) set a minimum of two longlines of the maximum length to be used by the vessel in the Convention Area with either a minimum of four TDRs, or a minimum of four bottle tests (see paragraphs B5 to B9) on the middle one-third of each longline; - (ii) randomise TDR or bottle test placement on the longline; - (iii) calculate an individual sink rate for each TDR when returned to the vessel, or for each bottle test at the time of the test, where: - (a) the sink rate shall be measured as an average of the time taken for the longline to sink from the surface (0 m) to 15 m for TDRs and the time taken for the longline to sink from the surface (0 m) to 10 m for bottle tests; - (b) this sink rate shall be at a minimum rate of 0.2 m/s; - (iv) if the minimum sink rate is not achieved at all eight sample points (four tests on two longlines), continue the testing until such time as a total of eight tests with a minimum sink rate of 0.2 m/s are recorded; - (v) all equipment and fishing gear used in the tests is to be to the same specifications as that to be used in the Convention Area. - C2.
+- (c) for vessels using the Spanish longline system, with longlines less than 16 000 m in length, each longline shall be of the maximum length to be used by the vessel in the Convention Area; - (d) for vessels using a longline system other than an autoline or Spanish longline system, each longline shall be of the maximum length to be used by the vessel in the Convention Area; - (ii) randomise TDR or bottle test placement on the longline; - (iii) calculate an individual sink rate for each TDR when returned to the vessel, or for each bottle test at the time of the test, where: - (a) the sink rate shall be measured as an average of the time taken for the longline to sink from the surface (0 m) to 15 m for TDRs and the time taken for the longline to sink from the surface (0 m) to 10 m for bottle tests; - (b) this sink rate shall be at a minimum rate of 0.2 m/s; - (iv) if the minimum sink rate is not achieved at all eight sample points (four tests on two longlines), continue the testing until such time as a total of eight tests with a minimum sink rate of 0.2 m/s are recorded; - (v) all equipment and fishing gear used in the tests is to be to the same specifications as that to be used in the Convention Area. - C2.
 During fishing, for a vessel to be allowed to maintain the exemption to night-time setting requirements (paragraph 4 of Conservation Measure 25-02), regular longline sink rate monitoring shall be undertaken by the CCAMLR scientific observer.
-The vessel shall cooperate with the CCAMLR observer who shall: - (i) attempt to conduct a TDR or bottle test on one longline set every twenty-four hour period; - (ii) every seven days conduct at least four TDR or bottle tests on a single longline to determine any sink rate variation along the longline;

-- (iii) randomise TDR or bottle test placement on the longline; - (iv) calculate an individual longline sink rate for each TDR when returned to the vessel or each bottle test at the time of the test; - (v) measure the longline sink rate for bottle tests as the time taken for the longline to sink from the surface (0 m) to 10 m, or for TDRs the average of the time taken for the longline to sink from the surface (0 m) to 15 m.

-C3.
-The vessel shall:
+The vessel shall cooperate with the CCAMLR observer who shall: - (i) attempt to conduct a TDR or bottle test on one longline set every twenty-four hour period; - (ii) every seven days conduct at least four TDR or bottle tests on a single longline to determine any sink rate variation along the longline; - (iii) randomise TDR or bottle test placement on the longline; - (iv) calculate an individual longline sink rate for each TDR when returned to the vessel or each bottle test at the time of the test; - (v) measure the longline sink rate for bottle tests as the time taken for the longline to sink from the surface (0 m) to 10 m, or for TDRs the average of the time taken for the longline to sink from the surface (0 m) to 15 m. - C3.
+The vessel shall: - (i) ensure that all longlines are set so as to achieve a minimum longline sink rate of 0.2 m/s at all times whilst operating under this exemption;

-- (i) ensure that all longlines are set so as to achieve a minimum longline sink rate of 0.2 m/s at all times whilst operating under this exemption; - (ii) report daily to its national agency on the achievement of this target whilst operating under this exemption; - (iii) ensure that data collected from longline sink rate tests prior to entering the Convention Area and longline sink rate monitoring during fishing are recorded in the CCAMLR-approved format1 and submitted to the relevant national agency and CCAMLR Data Manager within two months of the vessel departing a fishery to which this measure applies. - Included in the scientific observer electronic logbook. - A plastic water bottle that has a 'stopper' is needed.
+- (ii) report daily to its national agency on the achievement of this target whilst operating under this exemption; - (iii) ensure that data collected from longline sink rate tests prior to entering the Convention Area and longline sink rate monitoring during fishing are recorded in the CCAMLR-approved format and submitted to the relevant national agency and CCAMLR Data Manager within two months of the vessel departing a fishery to which this measure applies. - Included in the scientific observer electronic logbook. - A plastic water bottle that has a 'stopper' is needed.
 The stopper of the bottle is left open so that the bottle will fill with water after being pulled under water.
-This allows the plastic bottle to be re-used rather than being crushed by water pressure. - On autolines attach to the backbone; on the Spanish longline system attach to the hookline. - 4 Binoculars will make this process easier to view, especially in foul weather.
+This allows the plastic bottle to be re-used rather than being crushed by water pressure. - $^{3}$ On autolines attach to the backbone; on the Spanish longline system attach to the hookline. - Binoculars will make this process easier to view, especially in foul weather.